petershin/liferay-learn/docs/commerce/latest/en/developer-guide/using-client-extensions/using-the-payment-integration-client-extension.md

 * Cancel
 * Refund

 The provided sample client extension contains these controllers invoked by the Spring Boot application to create a new payment integration in Liferay.
 The `key` and `name` fields in the `client-extension.yaml` file specifies the key and name for the payment integration.
-It is recommended to use a unique key that doesn't conflict with any of the existing payment methods.
+You should use a unique key that doesn't conflict with any of the existing payment methods.

 ### Examining `SetUpPaymentRestController.java`